14islands/14islands-com-v2/app/blog/_posts/2017-04-21-new-branding.md

 When Steve Jobs and Steve Wozniak were starting out in a garage, their skills made them stronger as a team.
 Jobs was a visionary and had the business knowledge.
 Wozniak was the guy who loved to play with technologies and he knew how to build computers.

 At 14islands, we are a bit like Wozniak.
-We work with designers, agencies and businesses to help them build the things they envision.
-In our case, it’s responsive websites, progressive web apps, 3D games and other experiences for people.
+We work with businesses to build the things they envision.
+In our case, it’s responsive websites, progressive web apps, playful games on the web.

 Our new identity had to reflect this and who we are as a creative development studio; How we love to play with technologies and to build delightful experiences.
 That we care about our craft and are ready to push things forward.